LOGBOOK

 The Day lists all log entries for that day and collects information relating to the entire day.
 Log entries and days are arranged by date and time along the Timeline.

-Multiple days can be combined into a Trip.
-Any number of trips in turn make up a Cruise.
-LOGBOOK shows you evaluations for each trip and each cruise.
+Multiple days can be combined into a Passage.
+Any number of passages in turn make up a voyage.
+LOGBOOK shows you evaluations for each passage and each voyage.

-The division into cruises and trips can be done entirely at your discretion.
+The division into voyages and passages can be done entirely at your discretion.

 Diving Deeper into the Timeline